eficode-academy/devops-academy-handins-public/docker/docker-handin.md

 ### Optional Extras

-These are some suggestions for writing the best possible docker-compose file, but is not part of what is grated.
+These are some suggestions for writing the best possible docker compose file, but is not part of what is grated.

-If you want to write the best possible docker-compose file consider the following:
+If you want to write the best possible docker compose file consider the following:

 - Networking:
-  - In the default configuration when you start a docker-compose stack, docker will create a default docker network for you, and attach all of your defined services.
+  - In the default configuration when you start a docker compose stack, docker will create a default docker network for you, and attach all of your defined services.
   - This is fine for simple setups, but if you want to limit the access to your different services, then you can explicitly create multiple networks and attach specific services to them.
   - You could for example create a network that only the nginx and wordpress instances are connected to, and a database network that only the wordpress and the mysql instances are connected to.